wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 <h1 class="title is-1">Fake Python </h1>
 ```

 If you want to scrape this data, first you have to send an HTTP request to download the HTML.
-Then, you can use BeautifulSoup to look for a tag with the class "title is-1."
+Then, you can use Beautiful Soup to look for a tag with the class "title is-1."
 Here is how to do it:

 ```python
 import requests